not-a-robot-lab/Schakelaar/README.md

 position input has a mult so you can send it to another switch or other modules.

 ## chip
 Make sure to use 20v CD4052 version like TI chips, because some other variants only accept maximum of 15 volts.
+My circuit uses 17 volts, -12 to 5v.
 Better not to buy the chips from aliexpress or eBay because often they mix up all the different types, like they are the same.
 TI CD4052BM96

 ## Aluminium front panel
 The reason I choose aluminium as material for the front panel is because it is recyclable.
 PCB (FR-4) material is not recyclable.